Pernille Harder: International career

-At the inaugural 2008 FIFA U-17 Women's World Cup in New Zealand, Harder was part of the Denmark team who won their group before losing 4–0 to eventual champions North Korea in the quarter-final.
+At the inaugural 2008 U-17 World Cup in New Zealand, Harder was part of the Denmark team who won their group before losing 4–0 to eventual champions North Korea in the quarter-final.
 Still 16 years old, she contributed a hat-trick to a crushing 15–0 win over Georgia in her senior international debut in October 2009, and she has continued to score regularly for the Danish team ever since.

 Harder scored further hat-tricks against Austria and Armenia in 2011 and Russia in 2013.
-She was named in national coach Kenneth Heiner-Møller's Denmark squad for UEFA Women's Euro 2013.
+She was named in national coach Kenneth Heiner-Møller's Denmark squad for Euro 2013.
 With nine goals she had been the team's top goalscorer in qualifying.

+She played in the Algarve Cup in 2011, 2012, 2013, and 2015, but had an injury in 2014.
 In October 2013, Harder won her 50th cap for Denmark in a 1–1 draw with Serbia.
 She scored Denmark's goal in the match.
 In March 2016, Harder was appointed captain of the national team.

-In 2017, she was named in national coach Nils Nielsen's Denmark squad for the UEFA Women's Euro 2017.
+In 2017, she was named in national coach Nils Nielsen's Denmark squad for the Euro 2017.
 She captained the team to the final and scored a goal in Denmark's 4–2 defeat by hosts the Netherlands.
 She was voted runner-up to Lieke Martens in the UEFA Women's Player of the Year Award for 2016–17.
-On 16 September 2021, she became the record goalscorer of the Denmark national team, with her 66 goal in her 129 games.
-She was called up for the UEFA Women's Euro 2022 and scored the only goal for denmark, but was eliminated with the national team in the group stage.
+On 16 September 2021, she broke Merete Pedersen's 12.5-year-long national record, becoming the record goalscorer of the Denmark national team, with 66 goals in her 129 games.
+In the successful campaign to qualify for the Euro 2022, she played in all ten games and scored eight goals.
+She was called up for the Euro 2022 and scored the only goal for Denmark, but the team was eliminated in the group stage.

+In qualifying for the 2023 World Cup, she played four times and scored two goals.

+In July 2023, she was named to the final roster for the 2023 FIFA World Cup.
+She scored one goal and provided one assist, but Denmark was knocked out in the round of 16 by Australia.
+It was the first time since 1995 that Denmark reached the knockout stage at a World Cup.

+On June 20, 2025, she was nominated for the European Championship, but Denmark was already eliminated in the group stage.
+In the last game against Poland, she had to be substituted after just 25 minutes due to an injury, when the score was 0–2.